Osteoarthritis In Cats

 Arthritis can be considered very likely based on a history of compatible symptoms and a clinical examination by a vet.
 Your vet will ask for relevant history, such as previous accidents or injuries, and a description of any changes you have noticed.
 Cats are often unwilling to move around the clinic, so videos of observed behaviour at home can be very useful.

-Older cats are prone to many other problems that can cause them to “slow down”, so it is important to rule these out before assuming a diagnosis of arthritis.
-Imaging, such as radiography (x-rays) or CT, is the gold standard for diagnosis as this allows changes in the joint to be directly assessed.
+Imaging, such as radiography (x-rays) or CT, is the ideal method of diagnosis as this allows changes in the joint to be directly assessed.
 Occasionally, a sample of fluid is removed from the joints for analysis (called a “joint tap”).
 Sometimes anaesthesia is not advisable due to other health problems, so an assumed diagnosis is made based on consistent symptoms.
 In these cases, a positive response to treatment can also help confirm the diagnosis.

 How is Osteoarthritis in Cats treated?

-There are many aspects to successfully treating arthritis.
-As a progressive disease, it can only be managed rather than cured, but good management aims to keep pets comfortable and mobile, and slow down progression.
+There are many aspects to successfully treating Osteoarthritis.
+As a progressive disease it can only be managed, rather than cured, but good management aims to keep pets comfortable and mobile as well as slowing down progression.
 Generally, several management options are required to see an effective difference; while some treatments must be prescribed by a vet, you can also make many changes at home to help.

 Weight management

-It is well demonstrated in both people and animals that obesity has a negative effect on arthritis.
-Not only does carrying extra weight increase pressure on the joints, but fat tissue releases inflammatory markers that increase joint inflammation.
+It is well demonstrated in both people and animals that obesity has a negative effect on Arthritis.
+Not only does carrying extra weight increase pressure on the joints, but fat tissue releases inflammatory chemicals that increase joint inflammation.
+Altering your cat's diet may help them to lose some of their excess weight and therefore put less stress on their joints.

 Home adaptations

-Simple changes such as offering low-sided litter trays, steps to access higher areas, draught-free comfortable beds, multiple resources (e.g. beds, water stations, litter trays) to ensure they are close by and easy to open cat flaps can make a surprising difference to your pet’s ability to manage day-to-day life comfortably.
+Simple changes such as offering low-sided litter trays, steps to access higher areas, draft free comfortable beds, multiple resources (e.g. beds, water stations, litter trays) to ensure they are close by and easy to open cat flaps can make a surprising difference to your pet’s ability to manage day to day life comfortably.
 Some cats may benefit from regular grooming and nail trimming.

 Encouraging movement